andrew-wilkes/advent-of-code-2025/README.md

 ### Day 1

-I tried hard to solve part 2 with modulo arithmetic etc. but ended up iterating over each click.
-I couldn't get the negative rotations to evaluate correctly.
+It was a challenge to evaluate the negative rotations correctly.

 ### Day 2